 Simply measure the space just inside the outer wire that runs around the perimeter of the shelves.
 You want the wood covers to nestle on top.
 Then cut out your wood pieces with 1″ notches as we did above.
 Easy peasy!

-Here’s where you can get my best spray painting tips for any DIY project!
+If you aren’t used to spray painting, I have good news!
+Find out all my best tips and spray painting hacks by downloading this free checklist of Best Spray Painting Tips and Tricks.
 Get the password for the library with all of my free printables including wall art, checklists, and templates by filling out this form:

 DON’T FORGET TO TAKE A PICTURE!